InfinityGamer-Game-Site/InfinityGamer/README.md

 ## Deployment

 If you want to deploy this game site for an alt link, please remember that this is a VERY BIG repository.
 It will take some time to deploy.

+Make sure to make the root directory /static/.

 ### Deploy Links